ashjianda/GoDot2PB/README.md

 ### Install packages

 Next, ensure all supporting packages are installed successfully (full list can be found at https://poritz.net/jonathan/share/GoDot2P/)
-* all packages should be included by default, except beautifulsoup4, requests, and selenium.
+* all packages should be included by default, except a few.
 To add these, run the following in your terminal
 *     pip install beautifulsoup4
       pip install requests
       pip install selenium

 ## Download the repo as a ZIP

 Click the green "<> Code" dropdown to download the code as a ZIP.
 Unzip the folder in your location of choice

+* To install tidy, navigate to https://binaries.html-tidy.org/ and download the recent version for your operating system.
+Make sure to install the package in the same directory as the code files from this repository.
+If you're using windows, download the .msi version to automatically set Path variables
+* To install pandoc, navigate to https://github.com/jgm/pandoc/releases/tag/3.2 and download the recent version for your operating system.
+Make sure to install the package in the same directory as the code files from this repository.
+If you're using windows, download the .msi version to automatically set Path variables

 ## Export your Google Doc